tianrenmao/Assistant-for-paper-reading-and-manuscript-writing/README.md

  Usage:

-1. Customize your search on PubMed with journal names, keywords, publishing year etc.
+1. Customize your search on PubMed with keywords, journal names, publishing year etc.

-2. Download abstracts in the format of Medline and name the file as abstract_medline.txt.
+2. Download abstracts (just click "send to") in the format of Medline (had better be >100 abstract) and name the file as abstract_medline.txt.

 3. Put the program at the same folder and double click it.
+Enjoy it!

 ===========================